nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-04-14-do-you-have-a-contract-between-the-product-owner-and-the-team/index.md

 resourceType: blog
 slug: do-you-have-a-contract-between-the-product-owner-and-the-team
 aliases:
   - /blog/do-you-have-a-contract-between-the-product-owner-and-the-team
 tags:
   - configuration
   - define
   - develop
   - people
   - practices
   - process
   - scrum
   - sharepoint
   - spf2010
   - ssw
 categories:
   - people-and-process
-coverImage: metro-sharepoint-128-link-1-1.png
+preview: metro-sharepoint-128-link-1-1.png
 ---

 ![RulestoBetter](images/SSWScrumRules_C6B7-RulestoBetter_-3-3.gif)Working in Scrum it is useful to define a Sprint Contract between the Product Owner (PO) and the implementation Team.
 Doing this helps to improve common understanding in, and sometimes to enforce, the relationship between the PO and the Team.
 { .post-img }